Techscaler Catalyst

 What is the duration of the programme?

-10 weeks, running between April 3rd - June 5th.What are the coworking dates and the workshops time?
+10 weeks, running between October 2nd and December 4th.What are the coworking dates and the workshops time?

-Every Thursday, with workshops running from 10am - 1pm.
-From week 7 to week 10, the sprint track workshops will likely take place another day during the week.
-This will be confirmed at a later date.What is the time commitment?
+Every Thursday, with workshops running from 10.15am - 1.15pm.
+From week 7 to week 10, the Raise track workshops will take place on Tuesdays 10am-1pm.What is the time commitment?

 Catalyst has no cost or equity stake involved, funded by the Scottish Government.
 See state aid info.
 Equally, there is no funding provided by Catalyst.Will it be recorded?

-Workshops will be recorded for founders to access and refer to through a private course page, which will be shared once enrolments have closed.Can I access it remotely?
+Workshops will be recorded for founders to access and refer to through a private cohort page, which will be shared once enrolments have closed.Can I access it remotely?

 For founders who do not have a Techscaler hub accessible to them, they are welcome to engage with the Catalyst remotely.